New bankruptcy filing: Progress for Deutsche Bogenn in Mukran?

 The establishment of Deutsche Bogenn was supported by the state in 2016 with a lot of effort and financial support of nine million euros, but there was never any significant start to production.
 Instead, the company is now struggling with debts and legal disputes, which is increasingly dwindling hopes for a positive turn in the company's history.

-Now it will be exciting how the situation around German bergs will develop and whether the company may find out of this crisis.
-The coming weeks and months will be crucial - not only for the employees, but also for the entire region, which rely on economic stability.
+Now it will be exciting to see how the situation around Deutsche Bogenn will develop and whether the company can possibly find its way out of this crisis.
+The coming weeks and months will be crucial – not only for employees, but also for the entire region, which depends on economic stability.